-Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan ("EIP"), which generally provides for a potential cash award based upon the achievement of annual financial criteria and operating performance objectives in accordance with a sliding scale established by the Compensation Committee, with a fractional award for performance above the threshold level, a full award for target performance and a premium award of up to 200% of target for extraordinary performance.
-In addition to the financial criteria and operating performance objectives, awards under the EIP are conditioned on the Company achieving an operating profit.
-During 2019, the Chief Executive Officer was eligible to receive a target incentive compensation payment equal to 110% of his base salary, and the named executive officers listed in the "Summary Compensation Table" below other than the Chief Executive Officer continued to be eligible to receive target incentive compensation payments ranging from 60% to 75% of their base salaries.
+Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan ("EIP"), which generally provides for a potential cash award based upon the achievement of annual financial criteria and operating performance objectives in accordance with a sliding scale established by the Compensation Committee, with a fractional award for performance above the threshold level, a full award for target performance objectives, awards under the EIP are conditioned on the Company achieving an operating profit.
+During 2019, the Chief Executive Officer was eligible to receive a target incentive compensation payment equal to 110% of his base salary, and the named executive officers listed in the "Summary Compensation Table" below other than the Chief Executive Officer continued to be eligible to receive target incentive compensation.
 The EIP is administered by, and all awards are made at the discretion of, the Compensation Committee.
 The target incentive compensation payments to our named executive officers, as a percentage of base salary, approximated the median of target incentive compensation payments of similarly situated executives of our peer group companies.